 - Candidates who opt for ‘Pay by Cash’ mode must generate a pay-in-slip and deposit the fee at an SBI branch.

-UPSC IAS 2021 Application Form Withdrawal
+UPSC Civil Service Application Form Withdrawal 2021

-The UPSC is offering the opportunity to withdraw applications for the first time in the history of the IAS exam in India.
+The UPSC offer the opportunity to withdraw applications for the first time in the history of the IAS exam in India.
 Previously, there was no option to withdraw applications once submitted.
 However, many a time, a candidate might decide that they do not want to appear for the exam even after they have already applied online.
 The application form withdrawal process initiated in 2021 allows such unwilling candidates to withdraw application form after the registration process.
 Know about the complete process of application form withdrawal below.

 1. Only complete applications can be withdrawn.
 This includes only those applications that are finally submitted.
 There are no provisions to withdraw incomplete application forms.